1. What Kliofem® is and what it is used for

 Take one tablet once a day, at about the same time each day.
 Take the tablet with a glass of water.

 Take a tablet every day without stopping.
 After you have used all 28 tablets in a calendar pack, go straight to using the next pack.

-However, if you are switching from an HRT product where you have a monthly bleed, start your treatment straight after the bleeding has ended.
+You may start treatment with Kliofem® on any convenient day.
+However, if you are switching from an HRT product when you have monthly bleeding, start your treatment straight after the bleeding has ended.

 If you take more Kliofem® than you should